fairlearn/fairlearn/docs/user_guide/assessment.rst

 In most applications, we consider demographic groups including historically marginalized groups (e.g., based on gender, race, ethnicity).
 We should also consider groups that are relevant to a particular use case or deployment context.
-For example, for speech-to-text transcription, groups based on the regional dialect or being a
+For example, for speech-to-text transcription, this might include groups who speak a regional dialect or people who are a
 native or a non-native speaker.

 It is also important to consider group intersections, for example, in addition